boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

    are discussed in {{Section 7 of !RFC9462}}.

-   The communication between the CPE and endpoints is encrypted using WPA2/3, and any communication with the DNS server co-located on the CPE is also protected.
+   The communication between the CPE and endpoints is encrypted using mechanisms such as WPA2/3, and any communication with the DNS server co-located on the CPE is also protected.
    However, the client does not know whether the DNS server is co-located on the CPE or not.
    If the client uses clear text DNS, it will assume the DNS messages are susceptible to